craigmax-dev/craigmax-dev/README.md

 ## What I Know

-Things I can program with:
+Languages and technologies I can use:

 <!-- Code -->
 ![](https://img.shields.io/badge/code-python-brightgreen?logo=python&logoColor=white)